Private Links for AWS and Azure

 • Complete the confirmation as per your corporate requirements.

-2. Open a support incident with IBM support and provide the Azure resource URL or the globally unique named moniker called alias for webMethods Cloud to create the VNet endpoint connection.
+2. Open a support incident with IBM support and provide the Azure resource URL or the globally unique named moniker called alias to IBM support for webMethods Cloud to create the VNet endpoint connection.
+The Azure account subscription ID used by webMethods Cloud is provided in the following section for adding in the subscription based access section while configuring an Azure Private Link Service.

-3. webMethods Cloud will connect to your Private Link Service requesting approval to connect.
+3. webMethods Cloud connects to your Private Link Service requesting approval to connect.
 The approval is under your Private Link > Settings > Private endpoint connections.
 Select Approve and then select Yes.

 Note